holos-aafc/Holos/README.md

 See <a href="https://github.com/holos-aafc/Holos/blob/main/CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a>

+# Training Guide

+There is a Holos 4 Training Guide for the graphical user interface (GUI) available.
+This guide can be used as a step-by-step tutorial on how to set up a farm and calculate emissions in the GUI.

+*Note that the Holos 4 GUI is not open source at this time.*

 # License

 Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the <a href="https://github.com/holos-aafc/Holos/blob/main/LICENSE" target="_blank">GNU General Public License (GPLv3)</a>.